Chart Color Schemes

 Westdale hosts a very young demographic, ranking in the bottom 10% of areas nationwide

-Westdale's median age is 30 years, which is considerably lower than the Rest of NSW average of 43 years and substantially under the Australian median of 38 years.
-Compared to the Rest of NSW, Westdale has a higher concentration of residents aged 25-34 (17.9%) but fewer residents aged 65-74 (5.7%).
-Between the 2021 Census and the present day, the percentage of residents aged 25 to 34 has grown from 15.8% to 17.9%.
-Conversely, the percentage of residents aged 5 to 14 has declined from 19.0% to 17.4%.
-Demographic modeling suggests that Westdale's age profile will evolve significantly by the year 2041.
-The 25 to 34 age group is projected to grow by 38%, adding 226 residents to reach a total of 818.
-In contrast, both the 65 to 74 and 55 to 64 age groups are expected to see reduced numbers.
+Westdale's median age is 30 years, which is considerably lower than the Rest of NSW average of 43 and substantially under the Australian median of 38.
+Relative to Rest of NSW, Westdale has a higher concentration of residents aged 25-34, at 17.8%, but fewer residents aged 65-74, at 5.7%.
+Between the 2021 Census and the present day, the proportion of residents aged 25 to 34 has grown from 15.8% to 17.8%.
+Conversely, the proportion of residents aged 5 to 14 has declined from 19.0% to 17.4%.
+Demographic modeling suggests that Westdale's age profile will evolve significantly by 2041.
+The 25 to 34 cohort is projected to grow strongly at a rate of 43%, adding 245 residents to reach a total of 822.
+Meanwhile, the 65 to 74 cohort is projected to grow modestly by 1 person.